 All high ridership stops would continue to have service.
 Riders who use stops along Orange Avenue west of El Camino Real would need to board at Orange Avenue and Fairway or walk to Camaritas Avenue and Arroyo Drive.

-Travel time for existing Route 37 riders would be up to ten minutes longer.
+Travel time for existing Route 37 riders would be up to 10 minutes longer.
 Route 39 riders would not see a change to their trips.

 Routes 16 and 49 both serve Terra Nova High School in Pacifica.
 Neither route carries a full load of passengers.

-The revised alignment would serve Sharp Park, Skyline Drive, Gateway Drive, Hickey Boulevard, Inverness Drive, Skyline Boulevard, and then continue to Brisbane via San Bruno and US 101.
-The ride to Brisbane would be approximately three minutes longer than existing service.
+The revised alignment serves Sharp Park, Skyline Drive, Gateway Drive, Hickey Boulevard, Inverness Drive, Skyline Boulevard, and then continues to Brisbane via San Bruno Avenue and US-101.
+The ride to Brisbane is approximately three minutes longer than the previous service with two routes.